hashicorp/terraform-provider-azurerm/website/docs/r/nginx_configuration.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of this Nginx Configuration.
+* `id` - The ID of this NGINX Configuration.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Nginx Configuration.
+* `create` - (Defaults to 30 minutes) Used when creating the NGINX Configuration.
-* `read` - (Defaults to 5 minutes) Used when retrieving the Nginx Configuration.
+* `read` - (Defaults to 5 minutes) Used when retrieving the NGINX Configuration.
-* `update` - (Defaults to 10 minutes) Used when updating the Nginx Configuration.
+* `update` - (Defaults to 10 minutes) Used when updating the NGINX Configuration.
-* `delete` - (Defaults to 10 minutes) Used when deleting the Nginx Configuration.
+* `delete` - (Defaults to 10 minutes) Used when deleting the NGINX Configuration.

 ## Import

-An Nginx Configuration can be imported using the `resource id`, e.g.
+An NGINX Configuration can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_nginx_configuration.example /subscriptions/12345678-1234-9876-4563-123456789012/resourceGroups/group1/providers/Nginx.NginxPlus/nginxDeployments/dep1/configurations/default